Unique biomass handling capabilities: Systems that serve the entire supply chain

 Biomass, the collective term for organic material used as fuel in power generation, is increasingly gaining ground in the renewable energy sector.
 It is derived from plant or animal material and is often generated from waste, either from wood or forest residues, food crops or food processing.
 Biomass can also be purely grown in the form of an energy crop, often destined for the biofuel sector.
+Our biomass processing equipment can literally transform the fibers in waste wood to valuable feedstocks.

 Environmental regulations drive bioenergy boom

-Throughout the world, many power plants are adapting to burning both coal and biomass to comply with stricter environmental regulations.
-Separate power-generation systems can be found on the same site: one burning coal, one burning biomass.
+Separate power-generation systems can be found on the same site in many facilities: one burning coal, one burning biomass.
 In others, a single system burns either coal or biomass, or both at the same time, known as co-firing.
-In all cases these plants benefit from the flexibility of our Siwertell unloaders as they can handle both commodities in one machine, without adjustment.
+In all cases these plants can benefit from the flexibility of our Siwertell ship unloaders in port terminals as they can handle both commodities in one machine, without adjustment.

 bioenergy industries